ionos-enterprise/ionos-enterprise-sdk-java/README.md

 #### List Requests

-Retrieves list of requests.
+Retrieves a list of requests.

-The following table describes the request arguments:

 ```
 listRequests()